Aronnok093/ReadingRoom_3D/README.md

 # Three.js Reading Room 3D

 Welcome to the Three.js Reading Room 3D project!
 This project aims to create an engaging and interactive 3D scene using Three.js and Node.js.
-T he focal point of the scene is a reading room setup, featuring a table and chair, each designed with specific functionalities.
+The focal point of the scene is a reading room setup, featuring a table and chair, each designed with specific functionalities.

-## Key Requirements
+## Key Features

 1. **Table:** A 3D table will be present in the room.